19th Century Prisons: FAQs

 The prison I want information on is not included

-The method used to recover institutions for Prison History is robust, but not perfect!
+The method used to recover institutions for the 19th Century Prisons database was robust, but not perfect!
 There will be institutions that are missing from this database.
 For example, we are well aware that there may be several hulks, and many hundreds of lock ups, which have been missed.

 But we want to know about them!
 If you cannot find a prison or hulk that you know existed in the period 1800-1899, please do get in touch and tell us about it.
 Any primary source or secondary source reference you can provide which mentions or describes the institution would be of immense value and help to us.